Berkeley-CS61B/website-sp24/projects/proj0/index.md

 There are two ways a valid move can exist:

 1. There is at least one empty space on the board.
-2. There are two adjacent tiles with the same value.
+2. There are two adjacent (there can be empty space between them) tiles with the same value.

+Move method automatically handles merging two tiles if you pass in a square that's a valid merge.

 For example, for the board below, we should return true because there is at least one empty space.